choimy007/pokemon-password/README.md

 ## Aside

-This is my first project, so feel free to report any bugs, any wanted features, or anything I should include!
+This is my first self-initiated project, so feel free to report any bugs, any wanted features, or anything I should include!